7 In-Demand Services That Could Make You up to $60/Hour as a Virtual Assistant

 Here are seven virtual assistant services you can offer as a freelancer, along with an idea of potential rates for each one.

 Business owners know they need to attract visitors to their websites.
 One great way to do this is through blogging.
 Running a blog generally means working with a lot of content.

 Draft blog posts will be come in from all angles: paid writers, the business owner, guest contributors, company staff, interns and even customers.
 Someone needs to carefully proofread and edit each post before it’s published.
 Why not you?

 2. Format Posts in WordPress

-Once a blog post is polished and error-free, the next step is to publish it inside the business owner’s website content management system.
-Nine times out of 10, this is going to be the ever popular WordPress, and the great news is, WordPress is easy to learn.
+Once a blog post is polished and error-free, the next step is to publish it using the business’s content management system.
+This is usually the ever popular WordPress.
+Great news: WordPress is easy to learn.

 Estimated hourly rate: $20 to $40